mmaksi/algorithms-data-structures/README.md

 - Lookup, push, pop have `O(1)` because the computer knows where data are stored in RAM (sequentially)
 - Unshift, splice have `O(n)` because it contains iterations over its items to re-order them.

-### Static Arrays:
+### Static Arrays vs. Dynamic Arrays:

-- Fixed in size
-- Dynamic arrays allow to copy and rebuild an array in a new location which means more memory
+- Fixed in size.
+If you want to expand on their size, you need to copy and rebuild an array in a new location => double memory + time complexity `O(n)`.
+- Dynamic arrays allow adding items without copying (most of the time) => `O(1)`.
 - JavaScript arrays are dynamicc - they automatically allocate memory according to increase in size.
 They expand as you add more items.
+But rarely do they act like static arrays.
+So the `push` command can be either `O(n)` or `O(1)`.

+### Note
+Treat strings as arrays because a string is an array of characters.

 ## 5. Hash Tables
 ### Hash Tables Introduction